nadeemlab/coincidencetest/README.md

 This exact test assesses the statistical significance of finding a feature subset in binary feature data such that the number of simultaneously-positive samples is large.

-Everything needed to perform the test is located in the self-contained module [_coincidencetest.py](https://github.com/nadeemlab/coincidencetest/blob/main/coincidencetest/_coincidencetest.py).
+Everything needed to perform the test is located in the standalone module [_coincidencetest.py](https://github.com/nadeemlab/coincidencetest/blob/main/coincidencetest/_coincidencetest.py).

 ## Example
 Install from [PyPI](https://pypi.org/project/coincidencetest/):